-uring the Canadian COVID-19 period, newspapers everywhere found their advertising base drying up.
-It wasn’t hard to figure out.
-The advertisers were squeezed by their revenue hit during the virus.
-Newspapers, magazines, radio and TV saw their own revenues shrink as advertisers cut back on expenses to look for buyers where were largely staying home.
+uring the Canadian COVID-19 lockdown period, newspapers everywhere found their advertising base drying up.
+It wasn’t hard to figure out: advertisers were squeezed by their revenue hit during the virus.
+Newspapers, magazines, radio and TV saw their revenues shrink as retail advertisers cut back on media expenses when their buyers were largely staying home.

 Here in the Greater Toronto area in Ontario, Canada’s largest province by both population and economy, our largest newspaper chose to spotlight businesses like ours: small businesses owned and operated by people of colour or persons of indigenous origin by offering selected businesses an opportunity to run a display ad in The Star, for many of them their first print ad in Canada’s largest newspaper.

-So, we applied and were chosen as one of The Star’s participants.
-And here is the final product!
+So, we applied, and were chosen, as one of The Star’s participants.
+Here is the final product!
 Click the ad to see a full-size rendering.

 Much of our business development activity consists of a virtual outreach using social media.
 We have our own direct mail list.
 Folks use it to tell us something about themselves, as a preliminary to asking us if we can help them.
 And a day after the ad ran, lo and behold, the phone rang.
 That was nice, and I hope we can help the individuals who started by saying, “I saw your ad in the paper.”